FeEgyir/Understanding-AWS-Services/Networking/ALB_Setup.md

 - Configured Internet Gateway and route table for connectivity.

 ### EC2 Setup:
-- Automated Apache installation with user data.
+- Automated Apache installation on Ubuntu & Amazon Linux instances using OS-specific with user data.
 - Secured instances with SSH and HTTP security group rules.

 ### Target Groups: